Halloween Havoc (1994): Event

 Prior to the pay-per-view, on Main Event, Booker T defeated Brian Armstrong via pinfall after hitting a flying forearm.
 The match was originally scheduled to be Harlem Heat versus The Armstrongs, but Brad Armstrong had a family emergency, and did not appear.
+This marked the last PPV appearance of Brian Armstrong in WCW, he would move to the WWF and become "The Roadie" for Jeff Jarrett.

+T. Graham Brown sang the Star-Spangled Banner.

-The first pay-per-view match for the WCW World Television Championship saw the champion Johnny B. Badd and The Honky Tonk Man wrestle to a time limit draw.
+The first pay-per-view match for the WCW World Television Championship saw the champion Johnny B. Badd and The Honky Tonk Man wrestle to a time-limit draw.

-The next match saw Pretty Wonderful (Paul Orndorff and Paul Roma) winning the WCW World Tag Team Championship from the champions Stars and Stripes (The Patriot and Marcus Alexander Bagwell).
-Bagwell hit a fireman’s suplex on Orndorff, and as he went for the cover the referee’s back was turned.
+The next match saw Pretty Wonderful (Paul Orndorff & Paul Roma) winning the WCW World Tag Team Championship from the champions Stars and Stripes (The Patriot & Marcus Alexander Bagwell).
+Bagwell hit a fisherman's suplex on Orndorff, and as he went for the cover the referee's back was turned.
 This enabled Roma to hit Bagwell with an elbow off the top, and Orndoff to cover Bagwell for the victory.

 Dave Sullivan then defeated Kevin Sullivan by countout.

 In the following match, Dustin Rhodes defeated Arn Anderson.
-Anderson attempted to use the ropes for leverage during a cover of Rhodes, however referee Randy Anderson caught him and broke the count.
+Anderson attempted to use the ropes for leverage during a cover of Rhodes, however, referee Randy Anderson caught him and broke the count.
 Rhodes used this distraction to roll up Anderson and record the victory via pinfall.
-After the match Arn Anderson, frustrated with the loss, attacked Rhodes from behind & then DDT’ed him afterwards.
+After the match, Arn Anderson, frustrated with the loss, attacked Rhodes from behind & then DDT’ed him afterwards.